 |Animals to spot||White-tailed deer, coyote, porcupine, skunk, black bear|

 |Attractions to see||Thundering Falls Trail, Kent Pond|

-Gifford Woods State Park is the ideal choice for a day spent in the woods.
+Next on our list of state parks in Vermont is Gifford Woods State Park, an ideal choice for a day spent in the woods.
 Here you can go camping, have a picnic, and even fish if you have the gear.
 Like any other state park in the U.S., it also features hiking trails.
 A part of the Appalachian Trail runs through the park.
 There are 22 campsites, four rental cabins, and 21 lean-tos.